Red Tower (Winterthur): Architecture

 The tower was designed by Baden based Burkard Meyer Architekten studio and is located in Winterthur.
 It is part of a multi-building complex consisting of lower-rising volumes forming small quartals put together.
 These shorter buildings share the same functionality of office spaces with the Red Tower.
 A restaurant operated the top levels of the building until late 2015 when it was closed down.

-The building's materiality ballance alternate in the favour of the facade decorative brickstone, keeping the curtain wall glazing made of insulated glass panels at a more reduced proportion.
+The building's materiality balance alternate in the favour of the facade decorative brickstone, keeping the curtain wall glazing made of insulated glass panels at a more reduced proportion.
 All of the tower's facades have been renovated as the works consisted of the external glazing being statically reinforced with a total of 210 fixed pieces, 3400 movable vertical slats and 1650 movable horizontal slats.

 The tower houses office spaces which can vary in terms of gross usable areas between 200 and 500 m2.